JavokhirJambulov/SmartMobilityEngineeringLab/README.md

 # Beginner: CLI Tools:
+• This tutorial will show you how to prepare your ROS 2 environment

 ## Configuring environment:
 • ROS 2 relies on the notion of combining workspaces using the shell environment.
 “Workspace” is a ROS term for the location on your system where you’re developing with ROS 2.
 The core ROS 2 workspace is called the underlay.
 Subsequent local workspaces are called overlays.
 When developing with ROS 2, you will typically have several workspaces active concurrently.